FAQ on Eyelid Rejuvenation with Mr Konal Saha

-Pregnancy and breast feeding are contraindications to botulinum toxin injections.
+Pregnancy and breastfeeding are contraindications to botulinum toxin injections.

 Are there any other uses for Botox?

-Botulinum toxin seems to have an 'anti scarring' effect.
-There are likely to be a number of reasons for this, including immobilising a healing scar and prevention of the development of 'scar forming' cell types during the healing process.
+Botulinum toxin seems to have an ‘anti-scarring’ effect.
+There are likely to be a number of reasons for this, including immobilising a healing scar and prevention of the development of ‘scar forming’ cell types during the healing process.
 I use these effects to optimise surgical outcomes during eyebrow lifting procedures.

-Mr Konal Saha is a Consultant Ophthalmologist & Oculoplastic Surgeon at Highate Private Hospital.
-Mr Saha completed all of his training in the UK, receiving high level fellowship training in Oculoplastic Surgery in Manchester and London.
+Mr Konal Saha is a Consultant Ophthalmologist & Oculoplastic Surgeon at Highgate Private Hospital.
+Mr Saha completed all of his training in the UK, receiving high-level fellowship training in Oculoplastic Surgery in Manchester and London.
 He specialises in eyelid surgery and watery eye problems and also offers a complete general Ophthalmology service.
 He has lectured at International and National conferences on a number of aspects of eyelid surgery.
 In addition to providing exceptional quality care to his patients, he regularly trains Ophthalmologists and Oculoplastic surgeons.